xxBRAHMOSxx/SmartParkingSystem/README.md

 just pip install all the imported files<br>
 run<br>
 change the car video to the live camera feed<br>
-remember the camera must not move ti should be fixed in position<br>
+remember the camera must not move it should be fixed in position<br>
 baki i'll explain whats going on in meet